zowe/docs-site/docs/extend/extend-apiml/onboard-overview.md

     - Ensure that addresses and user credentials for individual API ML components correspond to your target runtime environment.
     - If you work with local installation of API ML and you use our dummy identity provider, enter `user` for both `username` and `password`.
 If API ML was installed by system administrators, ask them to provide you with actual addresses of API ML components and the respective user credentials.

-### Verifing service discovery through the API Catalog
+### Verifying service discovery through the API Catalog

  Services may not be immediately visible in the API Catalog.
 We recommend you wait for 2 minutes as it may take a moment for your service to be visible in the Catalog.
 If your service still does not appear in the Catalog, ensure that your configuration settings are correct.